karin-planinsek/programming-task/README.md

 # programming-task
-This repository contains command line program for Lit-Transit
+This repository contains a Java command line program